Intimate Justice: An Interview with Shawné Michaelain Holloway

 Sixty relies on your support and generosity.
 Please help keep us going by making a contribution today.

-S. Nicole Lane is a , , and based in the South Side.
+S. Nicole Lane is a visual artist, writer, and editor based in the South Side.
 Her work can be found on The Establishment, HelloFlo, Newcity, Bustle, and other corners of the internet, where she discusses sexual health, wellness, and the arts.
-Follow her on .
+Follow her on Twitter.